mongodb/mongodbatlas-cloudformation-resources/cfn-resources/stream-connection/test/README.md

 All resources are created as part of `cfn-testing-helper.sh`:

 - Atlas Project
-- Cluster with sample data
+- Cluster
-- Database name and collection name (using sample_airbnb)
+- Atlas Stream Instance

 ## Manual QA
 Please follow the steps in [TESTING.md](../../../TESTING.md).

 ### Success criteria when testing the resource
-1. Online archive should be created in the specified test project:
+1. Online archive should be created in the specified test project for the specified Atlas Stream instance:

   ![image](https://user-images.githubusercontent.com/122359335/227655088-8c1d44d3-da02-4413-af2a-5d814ab113a8.png)